List of Hotel Transylvania characters: Eunice

+Wayne

-Wayne (voiced by Steve Buscemi in the films, Michael Buscemi in Hotel Transylvania 3: Monsters Overboard and Hotel Transylvania: Scary-Tale Adventures) is a werewolf, the husband of Wanda, and the father of Winnie and over 301 wild and undisciplined wolf pups.
+Wayne (voiced by Steve Buscemi in the films, Michael Buscemi in Hotel Transylvania 3: Monsters Overboard and Hotel Transylvania: Scary-Tale Adventures) is a werewolf, the husband of Wanda, and the father of Winnie and over 301 wild and undisciplined werewolf pups.
 He shows dog-like behavior in the second film, and is stressed due to his children causing chaos all the time, but he has little control over them.
 He tries to keep order, only to be completely ignored by everyone except Winnie.
 Despite his appearance, his behavior is mostly that of a civilized family man, but he does quickly eat an entire flock of sheep, rationalizing it with "What?
 You eat lamb chops.
 It's the same thing."

 In the second movie, he joins Drac in his efforts to turn Dennis into a vampire.
 In the final fight against Bela's goons, he is quickly overrun, but summons his enormous pack of children, who make short work of several of the attackers.

 In the third movie he and Wanda enjoy a brief moment of independence after leaving their pups in the Legacy's creche.
 They are subsequently tranquilized by Ericka and spend the rest of the vacation unconscious in a cleaning cupboard.
 They then say they enjoyed it so much they've re-booked for the next year as well.

 In the fourth movie, Wayne renames himself as Walter, after unknowingly drinking water from a fountain that was accidentally contaminated by Van Helsing's Monsterfication Ray, allowing himself to escape the stress from unable to control his chaotic children and leaves Wanda on her own.

+Wanda

 Wanda (voiced by Molly Shannon in the films, Diane Salema in the TV series) is a female werewolf, the wife of Wayne, and the mother of Winnie and the rest of the wolf pups.
 She is seen in all four movies, and is always shown to be heavily pregnant.
 Unlike Wayne, she makes little attempt to control her kids' behavior, aside from trying to limit their sugar intake, but is generally more successful than Wayne.

 In the fourth movie around the end of the film, Wanda appears to have ended her pregnancy with newborn wolf pups delivered.